 5. Use Facebook adverts

-Facebook adverts are the rising star of website promotion.
+Facebook adverts are the rising star of website promotion via digital marketing.
 Compared to Google adverts are usually cheaper and more targetted, but reach a smaller audience.
 Adverts appear in the right column of Facebook and work like Google’s PPC adverts, but with even greater control over who you target.
 When creating an advert you can choose exactly the type of person you want to show these to, including their location, their gender, and a list of their likes and interests.
 Want to target 20-25 year old Paramore fans?
 No problem.
 You can choose if you want to Pay Per Impression (how many times the advert is seen), or Pay Per Click (how often it was clicked on).
 You control the maximum amount you’re willing to pay for each view/click.
 To start a Facebook advert, login to Facebook (you’ll need an existing account) and click Advertising in the footer of any page.

 6. Get other websites to link to yours